abulka/git-time-machine/README.md

 - Initial boot of app
     - main process sends `repoChanged` to renderer process
-    - BUSINESS-LOGIC: repoChanged calls `getBranches`
+    - BUSINESS-LOGIC: repoChanged
+        - clears selected branch and selected commit
+        - sets `globals.repoDir`
+        - calls `getBranches()`
     - BUSINESS-LOGIC: getBranches populates `globals.branches`
+        - sets selectedBranchOption and thus selectedBranch to branch with '*' in it
     - Commits.vue watches `globals.selectedBranch` and calls `getCommits`
     - BUSINESS-LOGIC: getCommits populates `globals.commitsData`
     - BUSINESS-LOGIC: watches `globals.selectedCommit` and calls `getDiff`
     - BUSINESS-LOGIC: getDiff populates `globals.diffHtml` which in turn causes `Diff.vue` to render

+Questions:

-Questions: how is selectedBranch set?
+- How is selectedBranch set?
 Via selectedBranchOption which is set by the user selecting a branch from the dropdown.
 When switching repos, selectedBranchOption is set to the current branch (marked with * in git).
 When nothing is selected, the value of the Quasar q-select selected model is `undefined`.

-How is selectedCommit set?
+- How is selectedCommit set?
+Via selectedCommitRows which is set by the user clicking on a commit in the table.
+When nothing is selected, the value of the Quasar q-table selected model is `[]`.